-The COVID-19 pandemic has resulted in, and is likely to continue to result in, significant economic disruption.
-The Company's financial results for the three and six months ended June 30, 2020 were significantly impacted by the COVID-19 pandemic.
-In the latter half of March 2020 and throughout the second quarter, we were measurably impacted by an overall slowdown in economic activity which included closures at some of our customer sites and rising general uncertainty about economic activity into the future.
-During this time, we have also seen an increase in demand from several customers for disinfecting, decontamination and disposal related emergency response services specifically in response to COVID-19.
-During the quarter, the Company completed more than 5,500 projects responding specifically to the risk of COVID-19 and amounting to approximately \$50.0 million of revenue.
-These increased levels of emergency response work, however, did not overcome the overall levels of service work lost due to the impacts of the COVID-19 pandemic.
+The COVID-19 pandemic has resulted in, and is likely to continue to result in economic disruption.
+The Company's financial results for the three and nine months ended September 30, 2020 were significantly impacted by the COVID-19 pandemic.
+In the latter half of March 2020 and throughout the second and third quarters, we were measurably impacted by an overall slowdown in economic activity which included closures at some of our customer sites and rising general uncertainty about future economic activity.
+In the third quarter, financial results, including direct revenues and EBITDA, improved for both segments when compared to the second quarter of 2020 as we began to see the increased return to operations at our customers.

-The Company expects to continue to experience the impacts of COVID-19 throughout the remainder of 2020.
-In our Environmental Services segment, continued lower activity levels and shutdowns of customers' operations could decrease the level of our services that are required and the quantities of commercial and industrial waste disposed of throughout our network of facilities.
-Lower demand for oil and overall price declines in the global oil market, resulting from COVID-19 impacts, could impact the level of environmental services we provide to our customers in that market.
-We expect the increase in emergency response work for COVID-19 related decontamination services to continue, however these additional services are not expected to fully offset the negative impact of COVID-19 on our Environmental Services segment.
+In our Environmental Services segment, continued lower activity levels and shutdowns of customers' operations decrease the level of our services that are required and the quantities of commercial and industrial waste disposed of throughout our network of facilities.
+Lower demand for oil and overall price declines in the global oil market, resulting from COVID-19 impacts, impacts the level of environmental services we provide to our customers in that market.